josephryan/Steinworth_CnidarianHox/phylotocol.md

 iqtree -m [best-fit_model]+G4 -s [alignment_file] -pre [prefix] -bb 1000
 ```

-#### COMPARE Iqtree and 50 rax trees using rax to report the likelihood values
+#### COMPARE Iqtree and 50 rax trees using rax to report the likelihood values; generate a likelihood score using RAxML for Iq-tree and grep for the likelihood values from RAxML_info files for RAxML runs.

 ```
-insert that cmd please
+raxmlHPC-SSE3 -f e -m PROTGAMMA[best-fit_model] -t [single-gene_tree] -s [alignment_file] -n [output_name]
+grep 'Starting final GAMMA-based' *info*
 ```

 ### Run bootstraps and apply them to the best tree above